 There are a number of benefits of HVOF, these include:

-In addition to acetylene fueled HVOF, EPC also operate the state of the art eGun™.
+In addition to kerosene-fueled HVOF, EPC also operate the state of the art eGun™.
 The eGun™ is a liquid fuel HVOF torch that utilizes ethanol as its fuel.
 The eGun™ is capable of operating at combustion chamber pressures up to 13 bar (188 PSI).
 This is 3 to 5 bar (43 – 73 PSI) greater than conventional kerosene HP-HVOF systems.
 It has been shown that higher combustion chamber pressure generates higher flame velocity which in turn generates higher particle velocity.
 Higher particle velocity results in improved coating density and better overall coating integrity.
 It is also very easy to run at low flame velocity for slow and hot parameters to produce very good bonding (rough) flash coats.

-A wide variety of materials can be applied using the HVOF process, in thicknesses ranging between 0.05mm to few mm.
+A wide variety of materials can be applied using the HVOF process, in thicknesses ranging between 0.05mm to a few mm.